-Computer Games Design and Programming BSc (Hons)
+Computer Games Design and Programming

-UCAS code I791
+UCAS code

 Duration

-These three core areas cover many of the job roles advertised by a highly competitive worldwide games industry and allow a graduate to cast a wide net when it comes to applying for a games studio role.
-This broad skill set also makes graduates from this course ideally suited to joining Indie teams where the need to be flexible in a role is particularly valuable or to independently create their own games.
+These core areas cover many of the job roles advertised by a highly competitive worldwide games industry and allow a graduate to cast a wide net when it comes to applying for a games studio role.
+This broad skill set also makes graduates from this course ideally suited to joining independent teams where the need to be flexible in a role is particularly valuable or to create their own games.

 On successful completion of study, we will issue the following award: BSc (Hons) Computer Games Design and Programming